 The notes provide additional information that is essential to a full understanding of the data provided in the government-wide and fund financial statements.

 Other Information

-In addition to the basic financial statements and accompanying notes, this report includes certain supplementary information concerning the Kansas City Public Library's other budgeted funds and the Library's pension information.
+In addition to the basic financial statements and accompanying notes, this report includes certain required supplementary information concerning the Kansas City Public Library's pension information.

 Kansas City Public Library's Net Position Exhibit 2